J-a-c-c-o/SNT-Pings-Printer/README.md

 Replace the placeholders with your specific parameters.

 ##### Server URLS
-The following URLs needs to be supported:
+The following URLs needs to be supported by your server:

 - `GET /sntpings/image`: Returns a random image from the server.
 - `GET /sntpings/size`: Return json with the size of the image.
 Example: `{"x": 1920, "y": 1080}`